Lord Howell of Guildford

 Former Secretary of State for Energy, UK

-Lord Howell is a former treasury economist.
-He served for ten years as Chairman of the House of Commons Foreign Affairs Committee and later for three years as first Chairman of the House of Lords International Relations Committee.
-Lord Howell was one of the chief architects of UK-Japan relations and was awarded the Order of the Sacred Treasure by the Emperor of Japan in 2002.
-He was President of the Royal Commonwealth Society from 2012 to 2020 and actively engaged with the Commonwealth network’s 54 country membership on energy, trade and security issues.
+Lord Howell served for ten years (1987-97) as chairman of the House of Commons Foreign Affairs Committee and later for three years as first chairman of the House of Lords International Relations and Defence Committee.
+He was President of the Royal Commonwealth Society from 2012 to 2020 and actively engaged with the Commonwealth network’s 56 country membership on energy, trade and security issues.

 Visit Lord Howell’s website